Battle of Anzio: Breakout

 There has never been any doubt in my mind that had General Clark held loyally to General Alexander's instructions, had he not changed the direction of my attack to the north-west on May 26, the strategic objectives of Anzio would have been accomplished in full.
 To be first in Rome was a poor compensation for this lost opportunity.

-On May 26, while the VI Corps was initiating its difficult maneuver, Kesselring threw elements of four divisions into the Velletri gap to stall the advance on Route 6.
-For four days they slugged it out against 3rd Division until finally withdrawing on May 30, having kept Route 6 open and allowed seven divisions from 10th Army to withdraw and head north of Rome.
+On May 26, while VI Corps was initiating its difficult maneuver, Kesselring threw elements of four divisions into the Velletri gap to stall the advance on Route 6.
+For four days they fought against the 3rd Infantry Division until finally withdrawing on May 30, having kept Route 6 open and allowed seven divisions from the 10th Army to withdraw and head north of Rome.

-On the new axis of attack little progress was made until 1st Armored were in position on May 29, when the front advanced to the main Caesar C Line defences.
-Nevertheless, an early breakthrough seemed unlikely until on May 30 Major General Fred L. Walker's 36th Division found a gap in the Caesar Line at the join between 1st Parachute Corps and LXXVI Panzer Corps.
+On the new axis of attack little progress was made until the 1st Armored Division was in position on May 29, when the front advanced to the main Caesar C Line defences.
+A quick breakthrough seemed unlikely until on May 30 36th Division (Major general Fred L. Walker) found a gap in the Caesar Line at the join between the 1st Parachute Corps and LXXVI Panzer Corps.
 Climbing the steep slopes of Monte Artemisio they threatened Velletri from the rear and obliged the defenders to withdraw.
-This was a key turning point, and von Mackensen offered his resignation which Kesselring accepted.
+This was a turning point and Mackensen offered his resignation, which Kesselring accepted.